 Note: areas with higher humidity may need higher temperatures.

-So until someone invents ovens that can heat up to only 95-155 ℉, we’ll need to use electric and solar dehydrators, drying racks, freeze dryers and… the sun!
+So if your oven can’t heat to as low as only 95-155 ℉, we’ll need to use electric and solar dehydrators, drying racks, freeze dryers and… the sun!

-Sun drying is ideal, if you can do it.
-Some believe that the sun puts additional nutrients or energy back into the foods, and most can tell a difference in the taste of sun dried tomatoes versus other drying methods.
+If you an do it, sun drying is ideal.
+Some believe that the sun puts additional nutrients or energy back into the foods, and some say they can tell a difference in the taste of sun dried tomatoes versus other drying methods.

 Naturally, there are distinct disadvantages to sun dried foods that prevent most of us from doing it.